 COBRA Subsidies Under ARPA

-Under very specific circumstances, the ARPA legislation features full COBRA subsidies from the federal government for a six month window beginning April 1.
-If a person loses their job or has a reduction in hours for involuntary reasons, they qualify for a full COBRA subsidy from April 1, 2021 through September 30, 2021.
+Under very specific circumstances, the ARPA legislation provides full COBRA subsidies from the federal government for a six-month window beginning April 1.
+If a person loses their job for involuntary reasons or has a reduction in hours, they qualify for a full COBRA subsidy from April 1, 2021 through September 30, 2021.

 During this period, the terminated employee does not have to pay the COBRA premiums out-of-pocket.
 The employer or insurer will pay the premium amount in full and receive reimbursement from the federal government.